GOKU-THUG/EXPOS/README.md

-NOTE : I have forked this repo from my earlier account as I lost my credentials in that account.
+NOTE : I have forked this repo from my earlier account(Goku-tech) as I lost my credentials in that account

 # OS Lab